-There is always the possibility the client might say no to the price rise and it would probably be one of these reasons:
+There is always the possibility your client might object to your price increase and it will usually be one of the following reasons.

-- Your service isn’t good enough and they don’t feel you provide value for money
+- Your service isn’t good enough for them to feel you provide value for money

 - You only recently put your rates up